Nitrogen Removal From Natural Gas

 Benefits

-• Nitrogen content reduced to pipeline specification (3% or higher)
+• Bulk Nitrogen content reduced to pipeline specification

 • Heavy hydrocarbons captured in the product gas

-• Membrane unit requires no maintenance; robust long-lasting membranes
+• Membrane unit requires low maintenance; robust long-lasting membranes

 • System is easily moved from one location to another